-A common question during turbulent market conditions is, “What can be done to protect our portfolios?”
-We have written on this extensively over the years and can offer three different perspectives: the market perspective; our Nutmeg customers’ perspective; and the perspective of Nutmeg’s investment team.
+A common question during turbulent market conditions is: “what can be done to protect our portfolios?”
+We have written on this extensively over the years and can offer three different perspectives: from markets; from our clients; and from Nutmeg’s investment team.

 Turbulent markets are a fact of life

-So, the market perspective is that volatility (risk, uncertainty) is very much a part of the natural landscape.
+So, the market perspective is that volatility (i.e. risk, uncertainty) is very much a part of the natural landscape.
 However, the story doesn’t stop there.
-Longer term returns become more consistent; the higher the risk, the higher their long-term returns normally are.
+Longer–term returns become more consistent; the higher the risk, the higher their long-term returns normally are.
 The return landscape “smooths out” over time.
 Investment academics call this “time diversification” and it’s a concept well accepted by markets and regulators.
-We wrote a blog early in 2018 illustrating this concept.
+We’ve written a blog illustrating this concept.
 It showed how major losses can often occur within a calendar year – even when the full calendar year returns end up positive.

-Experienced investors learn to love risk because they know that where there’s risk, over the long term, there’s return.
-Don’t take our word for it, check out this blog that shows what our investors do in response to volatility.
-It shows that after adjusting for normal, everyday withdrawals, the largest change that occurs is customers increasing their portfolio risk after a turbulent time.
+Experienced investors learn to love risk because they know that, over the long term, it brings returns.
+Don’t take our word for it, check out this blog that shows how our investors responded to seven episodes of significant volatility since 2012.
+It shows that after adjusting for normal, everyday withdrawals, on average, over 97% of our investors made no change at all to their portfolio risk following these market upheavals.

 The bulk of our questions during periods of volatility come from inexperienced investors, who have yet to learn the behaviours exhibited by the vast bulk of Nutmeg investors.
 And we don’t underestimate how difficult many people find it to learn these lessons.

-But even experienced investors who invested just prior to market turbulence ask questions about what could have been done to prevent it.
-This category of investor has indeed suffered unfortunate timing.
-The usual response to their queries is to continue taking a long-term perspective.
-But we would also like to give some insight into what we do as professional investors actively managing our clients’ money during turbulent market conditions.
+Even experienced investors who invested just prior to market turbulence ask questions about what could have been done to prevent it.
+This category of investor has indeed suffered unfortunate timing and so our best response to these queries is to continue taking a long-term perspective.
+But we would also like to give some insight into what we do as professional investors, actively managing our clients’ money during turbulent market conditions.